telerik/fiddler-jam-docs/portal/portal-logs.md

     - In the **Screen Recording**, you will find a screen recording from the browser (taken during the Jam recording).
 This tab will contain data only when the extension user explicitly used the **Capture video** from the [**Advanced options**]({%slug fj-capture-options%}).

     - In the **Inspectors** tab, you will see an inspector that loads the information for the selected line from the **Captured Logs** list.
 The inspectors are changed depending on whether you are select an HTTP session, console log, browser event, or screenshot.
-For example, Fiddler Jam loads the **Request** and **Response** inspectors when an HTTP session is selected, the screenshot preview screen when a screenshot entry is selected, and then a browser event information inspector when a browser event entry is selected.
+For example, Fiddler Jam loads the **Request** and **Response** inspectors when an HTTP session is selected, the screenshot details screen when a screenshot entry is selected, and then a browser event information inspector when a browser event entry is selected.

 ### Traffic Inspection